Baron Trump’s Marvellous Underground Journey

 The Last President doesn’t follow the same fictional narrative of Lockwood’s previous novels, though the links to Trump are once again abundantly clear.
 The president’s hometown of New York City is fearing the collapse of the republic in this book, also titled 1900, immediately following the transition of presidential power.
 Some Americans begin forming a resistance, protesting what was seen as a corrupt and unethical election process.

-Baron Trump’s Marvellous Underground Journey Ingersoll Lockwood, an American political writer, lawyer and novelist, combined a unique mixture of science fiction and fantasy into his novels from the late 1800s.
-Two of his most popular works of literature were illustrated
+Ingersoll Lockwood, wrote Baron Trump's Marvellous Underground Journey and was an American political writer, lawyer and novelist, combined a unique mixture of science fiction and fantasy into his novels from the late 1800s.
+Two of his most popular works of literature were illustrated children’s stories, focusing on a peculiar fictional character whose name rings a bell in 2017: Baron Trump.